-The Master Plan focuses on improving the quality of life of Beaconsfield residents.
-It incorporates and supports the orientations, objectives and criteria of the Land Use and Development Plan (PMAD) as well as those of the Land Use planning and Development concept of Montreal agglomeration (SAD).
+The Planning program focuses on improving the quality of life of Beaconsfield residents.
+It incor-porates and supports the orientations, objectives and criteria of the Metropolitan land use and development plan (PMAD) as well as those of the Montreal Agglomeration Land use planning and development Concept (SAD).